highlight/highlight/README.md

 ### Hobby self-hosted

-Deploy a hobby instance in one line on Linux with Docker (recommended 16 CPU cores, 32GB RAM, 256GB disk):
+Deploy a hobby instance in one line on Linux with Docker (we recommend at least 6GB of RAM, 2 CPUs, and 64 GB of disk space):

 ```bash
 git clone --recurse-submodules https://github.com/highlight/highlight